Hunstanton Town Hall: History

 Following significant population growth, largely associated with the seaside tourism industry, the area became an urban district in 1894.
 The new council decided to commission a town hall: the site they selected was on the north side of The Green, a triangular piece of land which formed the focal point of the original civic masterplan for the town, prepared by the founder of Hunstanton, Henry L'Estrange Styleman Le Strange.
 The new building was designed by George Skipper in the Jacobethan style, built in carrstone and was completed in 1896.

 The design involved a symmetrical main frontage with three bays facing onto The Green; the central bay, which slightly projected forward, featured a wide doorway with a hood mould flanked by pilasters, which supported an entablature inscribed with the words "Town Hall", and beyond that, it was flanked by a single casement windows; on the first floor there was a central four-part window flanked by pilasters and, beyond that, it was flanked by two-light windows.
 The outer bays were fenestrated by cross windows on the ground floor and by three-light mullioned and transomed windows on the first floor.
 The central bay was surmounted by a cornice and a pediment with a clock and some strapwork in the tympanum.
+(The clock was by John Smith & Sons of Derby.)
 Internally, the principal rooms were the main assembly hall at the rear of the building, and the council chamber and the clerk's office on the first floor.